| < AFS Monitoring | Russ Allbery > Software | mvto > |

 Jeff Smith, Bone #2

-AFS volumes can easily be mounted anywhere in AFS that anyone wants to put them, but we've found it convenient at Stanford to have a canonical mount point for any particular volume.
-This helps us structure our AFS space, keep track of what a volume has been allocated for and who is using it, and discover when volumes are no longer used.
-We store this information as simple Berkeley DB file in AFS, containing mappings from volume name to mount point location for every volume that we have in our cell.
+AFS volumes can easily be mounted anywhere in AFS that anyone wants to put them, but we found it convenient at Stanford to have a canonical mount point for any particular volume.
+This helped us structure our AFS space, keep track of what a volume has been allocated for and who is using it, and discover when volumes are no longer used.
+We stored this information as simple Berkeley DB file in AFS, containing mappings from volume name to mount point location for every volume that we have in our cell.

 The mtpt utility returns the mount point associated with a volume, the loadmtpt utility records the mount point of a volume, and the cleanmtpts utility should be run periodically on the database to purge any inaccurate or defunct volume to mount point mappings.

 Maintaining this database does require some work.
-We do all our volume creation through the volcreate tool, which automatically runs loadmtpt when a new volume is created.
-Nightly, using the afsdb-load script, we load a list of every volume in our cell into an Oracle database (generated via vos listvol) and make sure that we have a mount point recorded for each volume.
-Periodically, we run cleanmtpts to remove entries for volumes that have moved or been deleted (and then often have to go chase their new locations when the missing volumes show up in our nightly report).
+Stanford did all of its volume creation through the volcreate tool, which automatically runs loadmtpt when a new volume is created.
+Nightly, using the afsdb-load script, a list of every volume in the cell is loaded into a PostgreSQL database (generated via vos listvol), and that database is checked to ensure that there is a mount point recorded for each volume.
+Periodically, Stanford ran cleanmtpts to remove entries for volumes that have moved or been deleted (and then AFS administrators often have to go chase their new locations when the missing volumes show up in the nightly report).

 All of these programs are written in Perl and require Perl 5.004 or later.
 The mount point utilities require the standard Perl DB_File module, which means that Perl must be built with Berkeley DB support (the Perl that comes with Linux distributions basically always is, but if you built Perl yourself, you may need to make sure that you had the Berkeley DB libraries available when you built it).